Approximate Message Passing with Rigorous Guarantees for Pooled Data and Quantitative Group Testing: Introduction

 \subsection{Problem Setup}

 We begin by introducing the noiseless setting of the problem.
-Writing $[n]$ for the set $\{1,\dots,n\}$, let $\tau:[p]\rightarrow[L]$ be an assignment of $p$ variables to $L$ categories, e.g., $\tau(1)=L$ means item 1 is assigned to category $L$.
-The output of each test $Y_i$ tells us the number of items from each category present in the test, which can be viewed as a histogram.
-Mathematically, We denote the queried sub-populations by $S_i\subset[p]$ for $i\in[n]$, and the $i$th test outcome from the pooled sub-population $S_i$ is denoted by
+Writing $[n]$ for the set $\{1,\dots,n\}$, let $\tau:[p]\rightarrow[L]$ be an assignment of $p$ variables to $L$ categories.
+For example, $\tau(1)=L$ means item 1 is assigned to category $L$.
+The output of each test tells us the number of items from each category present in the test, which can be viewed as a histogram.
+For each test $i\in[n]$, the queried sub-population is denoted by $S_i\subset[p]$, and the test outcome from the pooled sub-population $S_i$ is denoted by